-Some items are excluded from FIPS 140-2 validation as they are not security relevant see Excluded Components on page 10.
+Some components are excluded from FIPS 140-2 validation as they are not security relevant see Ports and Interfaces on page 6.

 Status information

 The module has a status LED that indicates the overall state of the module.

 The module also returns a status message in the reply to every command.
 This indicates the status of that command.